By the Way: Artwork

-All paintings, photography and art direction is credited to Julian Schnabel and the Red Hot Chili Peppers.
+All paintings, photography and art direction are credited to Julian Schnabel and the Red Hot Chili Peppers.
 The woman featured on the cover of By the Way is Stella Schnabel, Julian Schnabel's daughter and Frusciante's then-girlfriend.
 Regarding the artwork, Frusciante noted: "My girlfriend's father offered to do the album art, so we sent him rough mixes of eight songs, and he just got the vibe of the album from that.
 He said that he wouldn't be offended if we didn't like it, but we loved what he did.
 He's also given us great covers for all the singles.
 He's a true artist."

-Several pages of the album's booklet, and single for "By the Way" contain paintings of a goat head.
-A somewhat blurry, black and white photograph of the band in a desolate field, and each band member individually, is also present.
+Several pages of the album's booklet, and the single for "By the Way", contain paintings of a goat head.
+A somewhat blurry black and white photograph of the band in a desolate field, and each band member individually, is also present.

-The majority of the booklet's artwork are various scenes of replica grass and plants, stars and indistinguishable objects, which appears to be a miniature pole, placed in dirt.
+The majority of the booklet's artwork are various scenes of replica grass and plants, stars, and indistinguishable objects placed in dirt.
 Single covers for "The Zephyr Song" and "Can't Stop" both feature this same background, although angled slightly differently.
-The lyrics for By the Way are placed on top of the landscape, hand written by Kiedis in pink lettering.
+The lyrics for By the Way are placed on top of the landscape, handwritten by Kiedis in pink lettering.